argonne-lcf/user-guides/docs/ai-testbed/cerebras/job-queuing-and-submission.md

 The CS-2 cluster has its own **Kubernetes-based** system for job submission and queuing.<br>

-Jobs are started automatically through the **Python** frameworks in modelzoo.common.pytorch.run_utils and modelzoo.common.tf.run_utils
-Continuous job status for a job is output to stdout/stderr; redirect the output, or consider using a persistent session started with **screen**, or **tmux**, or both.
+Jobs are started automatically through the **Python** framework in modelzoo.common.pytorch.run_utils Continuous job status for a job is output to stdout/stderr; redirect the output, or consider using a persistent session started with **screen**, or **tmux**, or both.

 Jobs that have not yet completed can be listed as shown.
 Note: this command can take over a minute to complete.